treblig-punisher/treblig-punisher/README.md

 - 👋 Hi, I’m Gilbert Matos!
 - 👀 I’m interested in front end web development, programming and game development.
 - 🌱 I’m currently learning Next.js, more about Javascript & also trying out Unity to further expand my game dev horizons!
-- 💞️ I’m looking to collaborate on game jams!
+- 💞️ I’m looking to collaborate on game jams & exchange knowledge with others!
 - 📫 How to reach me:
 Tw: @punisherx6